Life is an Adventure

 I prepared to follow the call to go on pilgrimage on the Camino de Santiago de Compostela.

 My daily goal was praying, walking and being open to what God brings.
 It was amazing.
-The whole being changes when we free up our mind to contemplate, process and pray.
+One's whole being changes when we free up our mind to contemplate, process and pray.

 I met amazing people of all ages from all over the world.
 We enjoyed meals together, shared stories and experiences, and so much more.